 It’s normal to experience growing pains in any profession.
 There’s bound to be a learning curve, but the difference between making a mistake behind the wheel of a big rig and behind a computer screen in a cubicle are huge.

-If you’re a new truck driver, then we have some important rookie mistakes we want to highlight to help save you from making the same ones.
+If you’re a rookie truck driver, then we have some important mistakes we want to highlight to help save you from making the same ones.
 Want to steer clear of any issues?
 Read on to learn more.

 Starting a career as a truck driver is a big task that requires specific training and education, but even so, rookies can get too excited and typically make the same mistakes.
 If you’re just starting out with over the road trucking, then keep the following mistakes in mind to hopefully avoid any blunders in your new profession.